simplymichael/smart-form-validator/README.md

 2. A validator should return only `true` or `false` values.
    A validator should not carry out any action directly on the field in the event of a successful or failed validation.
 Any such effects should be delegated to [effects](#effects).
+   In the end, the validation process is reduced to a binary passing or failing test.

 ### Effects